Mentorship Code of Conduct

 - Direction – consider future direction and goals for career path development.

-*All events and mentoring sessions will take place virtually unless otherwise agreed to between the Mentor and Mentee.
+*All sessions will take place virtually unless otherwise agreed between the Mentor and Mentee.

 REQUIREMENTS FOR MENTORS AND MENTEES

-- Mentees are required to be a PMI Netherlands Chapter member in good standing.
+- Mentors and Mentees are required to be a PMI Netherlands Chapter member in good standing.

-- Mentors are seasoned professionals with at least 10 years of experience (of which 8 years are in management) and hold at least 1 of PMI’s certifications, preferably PMP.
+- Mentors are seasoned professionals with at least 10 years of experience and hold at least 1 of PMI’s certifications, preferably PMP.

 - Mentees are in project-related roles who are committed to learning and professional development.